open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 All other sampling algorithms may be implemented on SDK layer in exporters, or even out of process in Agent or Collector.

-OpenTelemetry API has two properties responsible for the data collection:
+The OpenTelemetry API has two properties responsible for the data collection:

 * `IsRecordingEvents` field of a `Span`
   * If `true` the current `Span` records tracing events (attributes, events,